Making the most of APA: Citing Internet sources without getting into trouble.

 Incorrect: According to (Taylor, 2009) psychological misconceptions are…

 Note that in the incorrect example, the structure of the sentence reads: “According to psychological misconceptions are….”
-To use both the name and date in the citation, don’t think of its contents as part of your sentence.
+To use both the name and date in the citation, think of its contents as apart from your sentence.
+In other words, read it by skipping everything in the parentheses entirely.

 - Punctuate after the citation.
 If a comma or full stop (such as a period) is needed, place these after the in-text citation, not before.